ucDefine

 Definition

 Required.
-Definition is a string argument that starts with a keyword corresponding to the kind of item you want to define, followed by one or two colons, and the definition itself.
-Possible definition keywords include: Var, Const, Func, Op, and Syntax, corresponding respectively to definitions for variables, constants, functions, operators, and syntaxes.
+Definition is a string argument that starts with a keyword corresponding with the kind of item you want to define, followed by one or two colons, and the definition itself.
+Some of the possible definition "keywords" include: Var, Func, Op, and Syntax, corresponding respectively with definitions for variables, functions, operators, and syntax constructs.
 These overlap with the functionality of ucDefineVariable, ucDefineFunction, ucDefineOperator, and ucDefineSyntax.
-Other keywords include: Pattern, and DataType.
-One advantage of using ucDefine instead of one of the other definition functions is that this allows you to create your application in a way that lets the end-user directly define any of the above.
-Another advantage is that ucDefine allows additional variations to the way things can be defined.
+Additional keywords include: Const (for constants), DataType, Macro, and Token.

 Misc1, Misc2, Misc3

 Optional.
-These are numeric arguments that may correspond to properties or memory addresses, depending on how the particular definition is set up.
+These are numeric arguments that may correspond with properties or memory addresses, depending on how the particular definition is set up.

 tHandle